-- Somewhat reliant on these industries, receiving almost 50% of their sales from its top ten customers, with more than 25% from its top two customers
+- Somewhat reliant on these industries, it receives almost 50% of its sales from its top ten customers, with more than 25% from its top two customers

-- It doesn’t exactly have the most customer base diversity – with a loss of one client resulting in bad things for their stream of revenue.
+- It doesn’t have the most customer base diversity – with a loss of one client resulting in bad things for their revenue stream.

 - Although it hasn’t had the best track record over the last year in earnings reports, having an estimated 19% annual growth rate for the next five (5) years, big expectations from the company starting 2019 to date will not disappoint.